adityashrm21/tensorflowjs-live-classification-iris/README.md

 ## How to use this repo

-For now, I haven't created a web server to host this application and therefore, the best and simplest way would be to clone this repository and then running `tfjs.html` in your browser!
+For now, I haven't created a web server to host this application and therefore, the best and simplest way would be to clone this repository and then running `tfjs.html` in your browser.

+Don't forget to leave a star if you liked the project!

 #### Contributing